 What do the Holistic Baby Acupressure System workshops consist of?

 The workshops are divided into four components.
 First, there is an explanation of general Chinese Medicine theory as it applies to pediatric health and wellness.
 Then there is hands-on instruction in the location and use of the 12 acupressure points using a plastic baby model and the individual workshop participants.
 This will be followed by a detailed explanation of how to apply the system to improve sleep using 5 different protocols which incorporate the 12 points.
-Finally, we will end with an explanation of how to apply the same 12 points for the alleviation of the 17 most common childhood illnesses.
+Finally, we will end with an explanation of how to apply the same 12 points for the alleviation of the 19 most common childhood illnesses.
 The duration of the class is approximately 90 minutes.
-Each workshop participant receives a copy of the Holistic Baby Acupressure System manual (which is the basis for the book that will eventually be published) and four weeks of online support as they put the method into practice.

 Can I bring my baby/toddler to the workshop?

 Sure!
 While it is not necessary to have your little one with you at the workshop to learn the point locations, they are certainly welcome to attend regardless of whether it is a scheduling issue or a personal preference to have them there.
-You will leave the class with a comprehensive manual complete with illustrations of all point locations so any details that you might miss in class as you attend to your child can be learned later.
+You will leave the class with either a Point and Protocol handout or a copy of the Holistic Baby Acupressure System book that contain illustrations of all point locations so any details that you might miss in class as you attend to your child can be learned later.

 Can I take the class while I am pregnant?